finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 Get instrument

-Get the definition of a single instrument identified by a unique instrument identifier.
+Retrieve the definition of a particular instrument, as identified by a particular unique identifier.

 ### Example